 "Thank you.
 Is Quinn in danger?"

 "Maybe.
 Now that I think about it, the Cammona Tong would've probably just thrown her out.
-Even they wouldn't be bold enough to just kill some Imperial adolescent who wandered in.
-But there are very dangerous people in the Council Club.
-Being an Imperial—or looking like one—won't always be enough to save your hide out here."
+Even they wouldn't be bold enough to kill some Imperial teenager who wandered in.
+But you do not want to cross the people in the Council Club.
+Being an Imperial—or acting like one—won't always be enough to save your hide out here."

 Jane had been smart about it, Daria realized.
 Quinn would have never listened to a warning from a total stranger, not when she was trying to impress her friends.
 Thus, best to make it look like an accident or a prank.

 "I'd better get home and talk to her.
-Will I see you at the academy tomorrow?"
+Will I see you at school tomorrow?"
+Daria asked.

 "That's the plan.
 Take care."